fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ### Authentication Token

 Icinga web setup requires authentication using tokens.
-To generate the authentication token, run the command below:
+To generate the authentication token, run the next command:

 ```
 sudo icingacli setup token create
 ```

-This will generate such a token as follows:
+The command above will generate a token as follows:
 ```
 The newly generated setup token is: **7fb3fb0cbae252b3**
 ```